Open-Cap-Table-Coalition/ocx/README.md

 ### Getting Started

 If you have [Node Version Manager][nvm] (`nvm`) installed, you can get started by running `script/setup` from the root of the repository.
 You can then verify your setup is successful by running `script/test`.

 The `script` folder follows the ["Scripts to Rule Them All"][scripts] pattern;
 for example you should be able to run `script/update` every time you pull new changes or checkout a different branch.

+### Testing

+Jest tests are in the `test` folder and can be run via `script/test`, or by running `npm test`.

 ### Running the CLI

 If you want to run the `ocf2ocx` CLI based on what is in your local code, there are two ways.

 1. `npm run cli` will build the TypeScript and then invoke the build output.
    Note to pass options you will need a `--` to keep `npm` from capturing them;